-8.1 Employer to notify

-- (a) Where an employer has made a definite decision to introduce major changes in production, program, organisation, structure or technology that are likely to have significant effects on employees, the employer must notify the employees who may be affected by the proposed changes and their representatives such as the Associations. - (b) Significant effects include termination of employment; major changes in the composition, operation or size of the employer's workforce or in the skills required; the elimination or diminution of job opportunities, promotion opportunities or job tenure; the alteration of hours of work; the need for retraining or transfer of employees to other work or locations; and the restructuring of jobs.
-Provided that where this agreement makes provision for alteration of any of these matters an alteration is deemed not to have significant effect.

-8.2 Employer to discuss change
+- 8.1 Consultation Prior to a Definite Decision Being Made - (a) Where an employer is considering making a decision to introduce major change the employer may choose to discuss with the employees who may be affected and their employee representative/s, which may include the Union/s, prior to making the decision to introduce change. - (b) It is agreed that employees may be able to offer valuable solutions and/or alternative solutions before major changes are made. - (c) Where an employer chooses to consult with employees who are likely to be affected by a decision to introduce major change, consultation can be informal and is not required to be in writing. - 8.2 Consultation After a Definite Decision has Been Made - (a) Where an employer has made a definite decision to introduce major changes in production, program, organisation, structure or technology that are likely to have significant effects on employees, the employer must notify the employees who may be affected by the proposed changes and their representatives, which may include the Union/s. - (b) Significant effects include termination of employment; major changes in the composition, operation or size of the employer's workforce or in the skills required; the elimination or diminution of job opportunities, promotion opportunities or job tenure; the alteration of hours of work; the need for retraining or transfer of employees to other work or locations; and the restructuring of jobs.
+Provided that where this agreement makes provision for alteration of any of these matters an alteration is deemed not to have significant effect. - (c) Employer to Discuss Change - (i) The employer must discuss with the employees affected and their recognised employee representative/s, which may include the Union/s, the introduction of the changes referred to in Clause 8.2 the effects the changes are likely to have on employees and measures to avert or mitigate the adverse effects of such changes on employees and must give prompt consideration to matters raised by the employees and/or their representative/s in relation to the changes.

-- (a) The employer must discuss with the employees affected and their recognised workplace representatives, the introduction of the changes referred to in clause 8.1 the effects the changes are likely to have on employees and measures to avert or mitigate the adverse effects of such changes on employees and must give prompt consideration to matters raised by the employees and/or their representatives in relation to the changes. - (b) The discussions must commence as early as practicable after a definite decision has been made by the employer to make the changes referred to in clause 8.1. - (c) For the purposes of such discussion, the employer must provide in writing to the employees concerned and their representatives, all relevant information about the changes including the nature of the changes proposed, the expected effects of the changes on employees and any other matters likely to affect employees provided that no employer is required to disclose confidential information the disclosure of which would be contrary to the employer's interests.
+- (ii) The discussions must commence as early as practicable after a definite decision has been made by the employer to make the changes referred to in Clause 8.2. - (iii) For the purposes of such discussion, the employer must provide in writing to the employees concerned and their representatives, which may include the Unions, all relevant information about the changes including the nature of the changes proposed, the expected effects of the changes on employees and any other matters likely to affect employees provided that no employer is required to disclose confidential information the disclosure of which would be contrary to the employer's interests.

-9. Dispute resolution
+9. Dispute Resolution Procedure